maxellmilay/zustand-api-client/README.md

 export default UserList;
 ```

-### 5. Extending Stores (Optional)
+### 6. Extending Stores (Optional)

-Add custom state or actions using the second argument of `createGenericStore`.
+Add custom state or actions using the `extendStore` option of `createGenericStore`.
 Define an interface for your extensions.

 ```typescript
 // stores/productStore.ts